 The earlier cancer is detected, the greater the chance that it can be treated before it spreads to other tissues or organs in the body.
 With the methods that are available nowadays for cancer screening, many cases can be detected early enough to be cured.

-An accurate diagnosis requires in most cases examination of a tissue sample (biopsy), X-
+In most cases, an accurate diagnosis requires examination of a tissue sample (biopsy), X-ray and laboratory tests.

 There are various methods to treat cancer.
-The most commonly used methods are:
+The most commonly used are:

 Cancer is a deadly disease.
 The prognosis with cancer depends on several factors: the type of cancer, the size and specific characteristics of the tumor, the presence or absence of metastases and the personal characteristics of the patient.
 The prognosis is generally best when no metastases are found and the original tumor can be treated.
 Then, the cancer process can still be reversed.
 A patient can be declared cured if no new tumor is found after five years.
 Some tumors have a longer period (usually ten years).